madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 ##### Database Username and Password

-To enable the later instead, we need to create SSM env values and allow the ECS task to access these.
+To enable the later instead, we need to create SSM env values (using secure string) and allow the ECS task to access these.
 The outputs required can be found within the earlier mentioned RDS module.

 When creating the ECS task, these will need to be passed into the template file, as we have done with values within cymph_app.